gitpod-io/retired-gatsby-website/src/docs/languages/rust.md

 ENV RUST_LLDB=/usr/bin/lldb-8
 ```

-If not there are two steps first create a file called `.gitpod.Dockerfile` with the following content:
+If not there are two steps.
+First, create a file called `.gitpod.Dockerfile` with the following content:

 ```Dockerfile
 FROM gitpod/workspace-full